clojerl/clojerl.github.io/docs/differences-with-clojure.md

 ## Transducers

-Transducers are currently not implemeted.
+Stateful transducers are currently not implemeted.

 ## Multimethods and Hierarchies